Replacing retainers can be costly. But how much do retainers cost to replace?

 Out-of-pocket Expenses

 Without insurance, the cost can be significant.
-Expect to pay between $150 and $300 per retainer.
+Expect to pay between $100 and $500 per retainer, depending on type and provider.
 Prices vary by location and orthodontist.
 Ask about payment plans or discounts.
 Your orthodontist may offer affordable solutions.

 Cost-saving Tips